About DivineExpand All

 Our primary mission is to improve the lives of cocoa farmers in West Africa, and, by creating a farmer-ownership model we have ensured Kuapa Kokoo benefits financially from access to the highest point of the value chain.
 Introducing manufacturing in Ghana would not bring as much benefit, as well as introducing new financial and environmental restraints on getting the chocolate to market.
 As the UK market prefers milk chocolate, milk and other ingredients would have to be imported, and stocks would have to be refrigerated in factories and on ships as chocolate melts instantly in the high temperatures in Ghana, resulting in a product that would be much more expensive for people to buy.

 Because of our farmer-owned model we can seek out new ventures and buy from other farmers so they get the Faritrade premium, while Kuapa Kokoo still gets the profit.
 Divine is using cocoa from the CECAQ-11 in São Tomé, a farmers’ co-operative which was originally made up of 11 farmer village associations and now has 20.
-The farmers will receive the Fairtrade premium on top of the price of the organic cocoa, and Divine is also considering how it can support the farmers to develop their co-operative and increase their yield.
+The farmers receive the Fairtrade premium on top of the price of the organic cocoa.
+Divine supports the farmers to develop their co-operative and increase their yield.

-Kuapa Kokoo owns 44% of Divine Chocolate and receives four income streams from their chocolate company.
+Kuapa Kokoo owns a share of Divine Chocolate and receives several income streams from their chocolate company.
 The first is the income from their cocoa bought at the guaranteed minimum Fairtrade price of $2000 per tonne ($2400 from October 2019), which protects the farmers from the volatility of the market.
 (When the world price is higher Kuapa Kokoo receives the world price).
 The second is an additional premium of $200 per tonne ($240 from October 2019), which the cooperative invests in their own projects to improve the farmers' living, health and education standards, and farming productivity, as well as individual volume-related bonuses.
-The third comes from Divine's Producer Support & Development Fund (2% of Divine's turnover) which is invested in Kuapa Kokoo's most progressive programmes which focus, for example, on empowering women, researching best farming practice, and maintaining the organisation's co-operative values amongst members.
-And last but certainly not least,as the biggest shareholder in Divine Chocolate, Kuapa Kokoo also receives 44% of any distributed profit which the co-operative has used to buy key equipment for all its members.
+And last but certainly not least,as a shareholder in Divine Chocolate, Kuapa Kokoo also receives a part of any distributed profit which the co-operative has used to buy key equipment for all its members.

 In addition to the financial benefits and the training, community and farm improvements, and increased income the farmers choose to invest in, Kuapa members benefit in other important ways from owning Divine Chocolate.
 They have two representatives on the Divine board and are therefore closely involved in the development of the company.
 Owning a chocolate company gives Kuapa Kokoo farmers a voice in the cocoa industry and a ‘seat at the table’.
 Through owning their own company cocoa farmers have had unprecedented access to the industry they supply, and members have visited UK and other countries around the world to raise awareness amongst chocolate lovers about their lives and challenges.
 The Kuapa farmers are very proud that they own a company in the UK and USA, and hearing about how well their business is doing is very motivating and exciting.